kevogil/fake-news-prediction/README.md

 4. Create a new column called `combined_text` that concatenates the `title` and `text` columns
 5. Pre-processing:
     - Cleaned text data from `combined_text` using regex (regular expressions)
+    - Removed stop words (commonly used words in the English language, i.e. "a", "the", "is", "are")
     - Tokenized the text (splitting a sentence into individual words)
     - Lemmatized each word (removing inflections and grouping words by their lemma)